 We design the clinical trials for Melphalan/HDS, but we rely on academic institutions, corporate partners, contract research organizations and other third parties to assist us in managing, monitoring and otherwise carrying out these trials.
 We rely heavily on these parties for the execution of our clinical studies and control only certain aspects of their activities.
 Accordingly, we may have less control over the timing and other aspects of these clinical trials than if we conducted them entirely on our own.
 We rely upon third parties to conduct monitoring and data collection of our ongoing and future clinical trials, including our Phase 2 HCC clinical trial with an ICC cohort and our planned Phase 3 ocular melanoma trial.
 Although we rely on these third parties to manage the data from these clinical trials, we are responsible for confirming that each of our clinical trials is conducted in accordance with its general investigational plan and protocol.
 Moreover, the FDA and foreign regulatory agencies require us to comply with GCPs for conducting, recording and reporting the results of clinical trials to assure that the data and results are credible and accurate and that the trial participants are adequately protected.
 The FDA enforces these GCP regulations through periodic inspections of trial sponsors, principal investigators and trial sites.
-Our reliance on third parties does not relieve us of these responsibilities and requirements, and if we or the third parties upon whom we rely for our clinical trials fail to comply with the applicable GCPs, the data generated in our clinical trials must be conducted with product that complies with the FDA's cGMP require us to perform additional trials before approving our marketing application.
-We cannot assure you that, upon inspection, the FDA's cGMP requirements.
-Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process, and we may fail to obtain regulatory approval for Melphalan/HDS if the
+Our reliance on third parties does not relieve us of these responsibilities and requirements, and if we or the third parties upon whom we rely for our clinical trials fail to comply with the applicable GCPs, the data generated in our clinical trials may be deemed unreliable and the FDA or other foreign regulatory agencies may require us to perform additional trials before approving our marketing application.
+We cannot assure you that, upon inspection, the FDA will determine that any of our clinical trials comply or complied with GCPs.
+In addition, our clinical trials must be conducted with product that complies with the FDA's cGMP requirements.
+Our failure to comply with